Cloud drop effective radius

 The global effective particle radius has different values for water and ice clouds: the former is around 14 μm, whereas for ice it is around 25 μm.
-Studies also indicate that the effective cloud droplet radius is larger over oceans than over ground by 15%–20%.
+Studies also indicate that the effective cloud droplet radius is larger over oceans than over land by 15%–20%.
 By contrast, the difference in the ice particle size over land and oceans is much smaller (only 5%).